Buy this product: https://www.ddzheng.cc/?page_id=666#buy-now

 Then you can program the flash with a image file.
 Browse for a BIN file and hit upload to write the flash, a full 8MB image will take 6 minutes to write:

-Do not close the browser tab or disconnect Wi-Fi when writing.
-After writing is finished you need to power cycle your synthesizer to use the new ROM.
+Note: After writing is finished you need to power cycle your synthesizer to use the new ROM.

 If the erasing or programming operation has been interrupted or failed before finish, a power cycle will recover the status to UNKNOWN and you can try program the same file again without erasing.
 In the state UNKNOWN you can either erase or write the flash.
 But if the flash is partially programmed and you try to program another file, the content will become corrupted and need to be erased.